tomasnorre/crawler/Documentation/UseCases/CacheWarmup/Index.rst

         Crawler configuration record

     ..  hint::
-        Let's say your website has frontend users with one or multiple Usergroups.
-In this case you need to create multiple crawler configurations: For every possible combination of Usergroups that a user can have you need to create a individual crawler configuration.
+        Let's say your website has frontend users with one or multiple user groups.
+In this case you need to create multiple crawler
+        configurations: For every possible combination of User groups that a user can have you need to create a individual crawler configuration.

         All those crawler configurations need to be added to the `crawler:processQueue` command to be considered.
-If you miss this some user get a warmed up cache but those with a combination of Usergroups which was not taken into account in a crawler configuration will get an uncached page.
+If you miss this some user get a warmed up cache but those with a combination of user groups which was not taken into account in a crawler configuration will get an uncached page.

 #.
 Build the queue